kubereboot/kured/CONTRIBUTING.md

 - golangci-lint , shellcheck
 - a security check against our base image (alpine)

-All these test run on every PR/tagged release.
-See .github/workflows for more details.
+All these tests are run on every PR/tagged release.
+See [.github/workflows](.github/workflows) for more details.

 We use [GoReleaser to build](.goreleaser.yml).